kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 * both files reference a file called `js/detect.js` which detects whether or not JavaScript is enabled.
 Again, we'll talk about all the JavaScript shortly.

-* both files have HTML code for the Google searcg box but not the Tipue search box.
+* both files have HTML code for the Google search box but not the Tipue search box.
 As previously mentioned, we're going to use JavaScript to build it off-DOM first, then load it onto the page.
 We'll load it specifically into a web page element that's on each page called `<div id="searchbox"> </div>`.

 * both files reference jQuery using the method popularized by [HTML5 Boilerplate](http://html5boilerplate.com/ "Review HTML5 Boilerplate front-end template") and the three JavaScript files needed to make the Tipue search functionality work.
 Both also contain a file called `js/scripts.js` which where we'll be placing our custom code.
-All these files are important but moving forward in this post, we'll be talking about `js/scripts.js` only.

 * `search.html` has an extra tag: `<div id="tipue_search_content"></div>`.
 This is because when an end-user performs a search using our Tipue search box from anywhere on our site, search results are returned to the `search.html` page and listed within `<div id="tipue_search_content"></div>`.